Dennis Ichiyama

 Dennis Ichiyama is an artist focusing on woodblock prints and former professor of Visual Communications Design at Purdue University in West Lafayette, Indiana..

 Early life and education

-Ichiyama attended the University of Hawaii-Manoa where he obtained his B.F.A., having grown up in Hawaii.
+Ichiyama attended the University of Hawaiʻi at Mānoa where he obtained his B.F.A., having grown up in Hawaii.
 He went on to get his M.F.A. in Graphic Design from Yale University in 1968, studying under Paul Rand to learn how to create within limitations.
 From 1976 to 1978, Ichiyama studied as a post-graduate student at Allegemeine Gewerbeschule in Basel, Switzerland.

 Career

 In 1999, Ichiyama became the designer-in-residence at the Hamilton Wood Type and Printing Museum in Two Rivers, Wisconsin, working with historic wood type.

 During his career he has received several fellowships and study grants, and many awards in Print, Communication Arts, Creativity, and HO publications' annual design competitions.
 He has contributed to the book Contemporary Designers. and the book Hamilton Wood Type, A History in Headlines.

 In late 2017, Ichiyama was forced to retire from Purdue University.